borjavss/tlpm/README.md

-The Last Predictions Machine - tlpm
+The Last Predictions Machine - TLPM
 ====

 You can find project presentation on http://borjavss.github.io/tlpm/